Skip to content

 What I Didn’t Like:

-My main drawback is honestly how little representation there is, overall.
+My main drawback is, honestly, how little representation there is overall.
 I know I should be happy with even ONE bi character on the show, and I am, but I want more.

 As much as I adore Klaus, I just wish there was another queer character… or even a hint of one.
-Klaus is the only visible instance of LGBTI representation at all, so it’s hard to say that the universe as a whole is queer-friendly, but the Hargreeves family, at least, always seemed supportive.
+Klaus is the only visible instance of LGBTI representation at all, so it’s hard to say that the universe as a whole is queer-friendly, but the Hargreeves family, at least, always seems supportive.

 Photo/Netflix

 While it would be easy to point out how he fits into the “messy bi” stereotype, I’m not going to.
-I feel like there are other aspects of his life that have a stronger impact on his… messiness… for lack of a better term — aspects that any of us would struggle with.
+I feel like other aspects of his life have a stronger impact on his… messiness… for lack of a better term — aspects that any of us would struggle with.
 Overall, I applaud the attempt at a queer character with a real, believable love interest that doesn’t “pick sides” or attempt to downplay any part of his past as just an added detail that is never spoken of again.

 The Rating: